Andrzejpopielewicz/Coherent/README.md

 Free software for coherent OS.

 You Will find here the virtual machine image usable
-In latest editions of Virtualbox for XP and
+In latest editions of Virtualbox in Win10.
-WIN10.

 Copy the file coherent3.zip into VirtualBox VMs directory and uncompress.
 It will create coherent3 virtual machine in Your VirtualBox.

 It is ready to be started, no configuration needed.
-The virtual disk of this machine can be used in other systems like MacOS or Linux,
+The virtual disk of this machine can be used in other systems like MacOS or Linux ,

 but we do NOT tested yet.
+The virtual disk was tested OK in WinXP.

 In general virtual machine should be defined as follows: